razvanalex/XNAEnvironment/README.md

 * New terrain rendering system(may be quadtree rendering)
 * Shadows for billboards
 * Add new billboards
+* New textures
+* Add rain and thunder
+* Add first-person and third-person camera
+* Add support for VSM (variance shadow mapping)

 #Known Issues
 * The game is laggy and not bug free